 For more on how to report an indirect rollover on your taxes, check this IRS site.

 Once you have established a rollover IRA, you can make contributions to it up to the annual limit.
-For 2016-17, the contribution limit is $5,500, or $6,500 if you are over 50.
+For 2018, the contribution limit is $5,500, or $6,500 if you are 50 or over.
+For 2019, the limits are $6,000 and $7,000, respectively.
 If you are doing a different kind of rollover into a different kind of IRA or retirement plan, you can check out contribution limits here.

-The most important rule is: Don't Cash Out.
+The most important rule is: Don’t cash out.
 Unless you are in a real crisis or you meet the criteria for emergency withdrawals, you should keep your money in a tax-deferred account.
-That can be a 401k or an IRA.
+That can be a 401(k) or an IRA.
 If you cash out for good, you will pay taxes and penalties.
-You'll be robbing your future self of the money you need to live on as an elderly person.
+You’ll be robbing your future self of the money you will need to live on in retirement.